Hanover has been housing and supporting people in Scotland for more than forty years.

 Reporting a Significant Performance Failure to the Scottish Housing Regulator (SHR)

-If you are a tenant of a registered social landlord (RSL), such as a housing association or co-operative, or if you are a council tenant, you can report a significant performance failure (SPF) to the SGR.
+If you are a tenant of a registered social landlord (RSL), such as a housing association or co-operative, or if you are a council tenant, you can report a significant performance failure (SPF) to the SHR.
 A group of tenants or an individual acting on behalf of tenants, such as a representative of a registered tenants’ organisation, can also report an SPF.

 An SPF is where a landlord: